Skip to main content

 This feature must be enabled to track RADIUS server reachability.
 If not enabled, clients will continue to be put on the Guest or Critical Auth VLANs even after connectivity between the MS and RADIUS server has been restored.

-In order to do so, the following RADIUS attributes must be configured and passed in the RADIUS Access-Accept message from the RADIUS server.
-Once these attributes are configured on the RADIUS server, client devices can receive their VLAN assignment dynamically.
+In order for clients to be dynamically assigned to a given VLAN, the following RADIUS attributes must be configured and passed in the RADIUS Access-Accept message from the RADIUS server:

 • Tunnel-Medium-Type: Choose 802 (Includes all 802 media plus Ethernet canonical format) for the Attribute value Commonly used for 802.1X.